hyuki0003/Multit-Agent-Heartbeat-Sensor/README.md

-# Agent's Heartbeat Monitor for macOS
+# Agent's Heartbeat Monitor for Hermes

 A native SwiftUI observer for Hermes Kanban state on a remote Linux host.
 The floating, resizable panel groups linked tasks, renders live heartbeat/ECG state, exposes expandable worker-log tails and task details, and refreshes its read-only SSH/SFTP snapshot every 10 seconds.
 A menu bar item, system-wide hotkey, and proactive notifications keep the monitor available while other apps are focused.